Conditionally searchable SwiftUI views

 Important about conditional views

 As Marco Eidinger points out on Twitter, conditional views must not be misused.
-Changing the condition will recreate the part of the hierarchy that is wrapped by the if/else clause, which will lead to animations breaking and other potential problems.
+Changing the condition will recreate view hierarchy, which will lead to animations breaking and other potential problems.

-However, I think that this is something to be aware of and use when it makes sense, rather than to have a hard rule to never use conditional views.
+However, I think that this is something to be aware of, but still use it it makes sense, rather than having a hard rule of never using conditional views.

-In my case, the fact that users can toggle searchability on and off, will regadless involve either applying the searchable modifier or not, which means that a conditional view is inevitable.
+In my case, the fact that users can toggle searchability on and off, will regadlessly involve applying the searchable modifier or not, which means that a conditional view is inevitable.

 A better approach would perhaps be if the searchable modifier had a hidden placement option.
 This would have let you change the behavior of the modifier instead of omitting it.